oracle-livelabs/database/23aifree/adb-free-container-setup/inst-auth-container-setup.md

-# Install Autonomous Database 23ai Free Docker Image
+# Install Oracle Autonomous Database 23ai Free Docker Image

 ## Introduction
-In this lab, you will quickly configure an Oracle Autonomous Database using the Oracle Database 23ai Free Container Image.
+In this lab, you will experience just how easy it is to get started with the Oracle Autonomous Database 23ai Free Container Image.
+One launched, we will show you how to take advantage of the developer tools available to you, as we show you how to access SQL Developer Web & APEX--without any additional installations!

-*Estimated Time:* 30 minutes
+**_Estimated Time: 30 minutes_**

-### Objectives
+### **Objectives**
 In this lab, you will:

 * Launch the Docker container image.
 * Connect to your Autonomous Database.
 * Access SQL Developer Web & APEX.

-### Prerequisites
+### **Prerequisites**
 This lab assumes you have:
 - An Oracle account